 Our Society Stewards

-Susan Santos Cárdenas specializes on sustainable tourism development and stewardship initiatives with Community Social Responsibility (CSR) at grassroots application.
-A savvy tourism professional and hotelier with more than 20 years’ experience managing sales, marketing, operations, events – M.I.C.E. and human resources development for start-ups and luxury hotel resorts, tour operators, travel agencies, lifestyle events and publications, in the Philippines, Singapore, Peru and Japan.
+Specializes on sustainable tourism development and stewardship initiatives with Community Social Responsibility (CSR) at grassroots application.
+A savvy tourism professional and hotelier with more than 20 years’ experience managing sales, marketing, operations, events – M.I.C.E. and human resources development for start-ups and luxury hotel resorts, tour operators, travel agencies, lifestyle events and publications, in the Philippines, Singapore, Peru, Japan and current country of residence, Indonesia.
 A keynote speaker & resource person in capacity building and training workshops for sustainable tourism development to include Ecotourism, Community-based and Agri-tourism promotion.
 She was a consultant and adviser for Local Government Units (LGUs) in the Philippines.
 She is Founding Board Member of the ASIAN ECOTOURISM NETWORK and the Philippines’ Country Representative and Trainer of GLOBAL SUSTAINABLE TOURISM COUNCIL.